Ben Metcalfe

 Bennett Metcalfe (October 31, 1919 – October 14, 2003) was a Canadian journalist and first chairman of Greenpeace, which was founded in 1971.

 Ben Metcalfe was born in Winnipeg.
 Later he moved to the United Kingdom and at the age of 16 joined the Royal Air Force.
 He was posted in India and North Africa.
-After World War II he worked as journalist in France.
+After World War II he worked as a journalist in France.
 He moved back to Canada in 1951, living in Winnipeg, West Vancouver, and Shawnigan Lake.
 He worked as a journalist, editor, and freelance correspondent for Winnipeg Free Press, the Province in Vancouver and other publications.
-He also started a public relations company with his second wife Dorothy.
+He also started a public relations company with his second wife Dorothy Metcalfe.